gianniballerini/twitterBot/README.md

 # Twitter Bot

 A twitter bot made in Ruby on Rails.
-Originaly though as a tiny project to tweet every day how much time has passed since my girlfriend and I started dating.
+Originaly though as a tiny project to tweet every day how much time has passed since my (EX) girlfriend and I started dating.

 ## Details